malloryegaspard/malloryegaspard.github.io/README.md

   - Founding Member, RPI Women in Physics, Fall 2017

 ### Personal:
   - I was born and raised in [Lafayette, LA](https://www.lafayettetravel.com) in the heart of Cajun Country, and I am of French-Cajun descent.
 I am (nearly) fluent in French, and I am also a part of the [Russian Language Program at Cornell](https://russian.cornell.edu/index.cfm?LinkID=Welcome).
 I support [Scholars for Ukraine](https://www.mightycause.com/organization/Scholars-For-Ukraine) a nonprofit and volunteer organization for scholars at US universities to fundraise for various organizations around Ukraine, including (but not limited to) [Station Kharkiv](https://www.facebook.com/Station.Kharkiv) and [Dnipro Fund](https://dnipro.fund/) among others.
+I encourage all visitors to my webpage to consider supporting Ukrainian relief efforts.

  A few of my hobbies include listening to a wide variety of music (from The Clash to Claude Debussy!), watching films, cooking, film photography, and doing crossword puzzles.
 Additionally, I love spending time with my friends, getting bubble tea, and enjoying all that Ithaca has to offer!